 Please be aware that if your complaint goes on to a formal investigation stage, it may be registered against your property.
 This then has to be declared if and when you come to sell it.

 In instances where the Council is unable to act on your behalf, you may be able to take private action.

-To report a problem contact City and neighbourhood.
+To report a problem contact our City and neighbourhood team.